 Deciding What Type of Influencer is Best for Your Brand

 The game has changed: the marketing and advertising game that is.
+Influencers have changed the way we market and advertise online.
 The traditional way of promoting is morphing into influencer marketing.
 The best way to describe an influencer is to compare it to a celebrity endorsement.

 People trust those who are famous or well known.
 Back in the day, you had your celebrity ads such as George Foreman with the grill, Britney Spears with Pepsi and one of the biggest influencers Michael Jordan with his shoes and clothing brand.